Nrechati/Machine_and_Deep_Learning_101/README.md

 ![RegLogRed](./Ressources/Screenshots/Regularized_LogReg.png)
 ![RegLogRegPlot](./Ressources/Screenshots/Regularized_LogRegPlot.png)

-> **Regularization** : For both linear and logistic regression we can handle part of the overfitting problem by using regularization.
-I only implemented it on my Logistic Regression model, but can be done for linear regression in the same way.
+> **Regularization**: For both linear and logistic regression we can handle part of the overfitting problem by using regularization.
+I only implemented it on my Logistic Regression model but can be done for linear regression in the same way.
 The goal is to reduce overfitting but keep all the features.
-As regularization works well when we have a lot of slightly useful features.
-It reduce the magnitude of thetas parameters in the computation.
-Overfitting introduce the problem of balance needed between bias and variance.
+Regularization works well when we have a lot of slightly useful features.
+It reduces the magnitude of thetas parameters in the computation.
+Overfitting introduces the problem of balance needed between bias and variance.
 We want our model to fit well the train data, but not a the cost at too much variance in the prediction due to high polynomial order or quadratic function.

 ## *Machine Learning* : Decision tree (for Labels classification)

 - **Decision tree definition**

-A decision tree classifier takes a dataset and build a tree by choosing what question to ask to split labels in the remaining dataset.
-The dataset will contain several examples with their corresponding labels and *value* for each choosen features.
-The goal of the model is to find boolean questions to split the dataset and ultimately end up with *leafs* containing only one type of label.
+A decision tree classifier takes a dataset and builds a tree by choosing what question to ask to split labels in the remaining dataset.
+The dataset will contain several examples with their corresponding labels and *value* for each chosen features.
+The goal of the model is to find boolean questions to split the dataset and ultimately end up with * leaves* containing only one type of label.
 Then while asking the same sequence of questions to a new entry, ending to a leaf and thus predict the label of the entry.
-The model will use several criterions and math equations to quantify label mixing and how a question is relevant at a given time to split dataset.
+The model will use several criteria and math equations to quantify label mixing and how a question is relevant at a given time to split the dataset.

 ![MultiVariable LGD Plot](./Ressources/Screenshots/DecTree.png)

 -  **Pros and Cons of Decision tree classifier**
     - ***Pros***
         -  This is a *"White Box"* model, where you can show, see, and easily understand how the trained model makes predictions
         - Works with numerical and categorical features
         - Requires little data processing
         - No assumption needed about the shape of the data
-		- *Automatic* feature selection : the more important the feature, the more it will influence the model.
+        - *Automatic* feature selection: the more important the feature, the more it will influence the model.
     - ***Cons***
         - More complexity on the model
         - It tends to overfit, can be mitigated by limiting tree depth
-		- Takes time to build, but really fast at predicting
+        - Takes time to build, but fast at predicting

 - **Gini impurity**

-Gini impurity quantify the *"purity"* of a remaining child dataset, i.e. our the labels are mixed in it.
-The goal will be to reduce this along the tree and aim with leaf with 0 gini impurity (i.e. only one label in the leaf).
-It is defined by the ratio of occurence of a given label in the dataset.
+Gini impurity quantifies the *"purity"* of a remaining child dataset, i.e. our the labels are mixed in it.
+The goal will be to reduce this along the tree and aim with leaf with 0 Gini impurity (i.e. only one label in the leaf).
+It is defined by the ratio of occurrence of a given label in the dataset.

 ![gini](./Ressources/Screenshots/math/gini.gif)

 > **Note:** Shanon entropy is another criterion that can be used to quantify the information within a dataset.
-My model can used Shanon entropy or Gini impurity but used gini by default.
+My model can use Shanon entropy or Gini impurity but used Gini by default.

 - **Information Gain**

 Information Gain is the main metric used to build the tree.
-It quantify how much a given question split the dataset reducing overall gini impurity in the child branches.
+It quantifies how much a given question split the dataset reducing overall Gini impurity in the child branches.
 It is defined by the formula

 ![info_gain](./Ressources/Screenshots/math/info_gain.gif)

 - **Node vs Leaf**

-After each new question and splitting the remaining data in branches (true or false), we can be in one of the folowing cases : Node or Leaf.
-If no possible question can further split our data down the tree, we have a leaf, wether gini impurity is 0 or not.
-Note that if we have a leaf where gini is not 0, the dataset contain data with different labels with same feature values (i.e. we need more or more accurate features), or the fit is not enough accurate.
-If a remaining possible question get an information gain greater than 0, then we can still split the dataset, and we have a new node.
+After each new question and splitting the remaining data into branches (true or false), we can be in one of the following cases: Node or Leaf.
+If no possible question can further split our data down the tree, we have a leaf, whether Gini impurity is 0 or not.
+Note that if we have a leaf where Gini is not 0, the dataset contains data with different labels with the same feature values (i.e. we need more or more accurate features), or the fit is not enough accurate.
+If a remaining possible question gets an information gain greater than 0, then we can still split the dataset, and we have a new node.

 - **Fitting and Predicting**

-Regarding what I explained before, we end up building the tree by finding the best question, then spliiting the data the initiate recursion over it.
+Regarding what I explained before, we end up building the tree by finding the best question, then splitting the data into the initial recursion over it.
 You calculate the information gain of each possible question then take the best one to split the data.
 We then keep the node with a reference to the question, his true and false branch.
-If the best possible info gain is zero, the have a leaf.
-After that, we call the function again on the true and false branch until we reach on leafs or setted maximum depth.
+If the best possible info gain is zero, this is a leaf.
+After that, we call the function again on the true and false branch until we reach on leaves or set maximum depth.

 Prediction is then also done recursively.
-You start at the root node then ask the tree sequence of question, going from node to node regarding the answer to each question.
-If the answer is true, you folow the reference to the true branche, else the false branch.
+You start at the root node then ask the tree sequence of questions, going from node to node regarding the answer to each question.
+If the answer is true, you follow the reference to the true branch, else the false branch.

 - **The Dataset**

-For this example i will use the iris dataset provided by Sckikit-learn.
-It is a 150 dataset of three iris type with four features : Sepal and Petal lenght and width.
+For this example, I will use the iris dataset provided by Sckikit-learn.
+It is a 150 dataset of three iris type with four features: Sepal and Petal length and width.
 More on the official page [Scikit dataset info](https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html)

 - **Results**

-Printing the Tree (True branch from root)
+Printing the Tree (True branch from the root)

 ![DecTreePrint](./Ressources/Screenshots/DecTreePrint.png)

-Prediction on test set (True branch from root)
+Prediction on the test set (True branch from the root)

 ![DecTreePredict](./Ressources/Screenshots/DecTreeClassify.png)

 - **Decision tree regression**

 I might implement a Decision tree regression in the future.
 The goal is to use a decision tree to better fit the dataset than a linear regression by clustering input producing a *"staircase"* pattern.
-This is achieved by grouping together data with similar output, thus setting threshold for the tree questions, and assigning the mean output to data under a given threshold.
+This is achieved by grouping data with similar output, thus setting thresholds for the three questions, and assigning the mean output to data under a given threshold.

 ![DecTreeRegression](./Ressources/Screenshots/DecTreeRegression.png)

-## *Deep Learning* : Neural Network
+## *Deep Learning*: Neural Network

 **Work in Progress** I will update this section when my Multilayer Perceptron model will reach v1.0.